formsandlines/formform-js/README.md

 **formform** is a modular JavaScript library all about the 4-valued logic of cognition first introduced 2017 by Ralf Peyn in [uFORM iFORM](https://uformiform.info).
 In its core, the purpose of the library is to calculate with all 5 FORMs (marked, unmarked, undetermined, imaginary and unclear) introduced in the book and is meant to be extended with more specialized modules for different tasks such as FORM representation, algebra, visualization or simulation and analysis using CAs.

-As a helpful tool for researchers and enthusiasts and as a demonstration of the library's capabilities I have also created the [**FORM tricorder**](https://formform.formsandlines.eu/tricorder).
+As a helpful tool for researchers and enthusiasts and as a demonstration of the library's capabilities I have also created the [**FORM tricorder**](https://github.com/formsandlines/form-tricorder).
 It can calculate, represent and visualize FORMs using my `formula` syntax (described below under *formform.form*).
 You can find all its parts in this repository under /app/.
 I have also developed other applications that you can read about in the *History* section on the bottom of this document.

-Please note that my library as well as my app are still *work in progress*.
+Please note that my library as well as my apps are still *work in progress*.
 The library is currently in the process of restructuring and you may want to wait for a more stable release if you intent to use it in your projects.
 Although I am very passionate about this, I am not a formally trained developer and cannot yet afford to do this full-time.
 Since this is my first JavaScript library and I still have much to learn, I am very thankful for any advice.

 <br/>